fedragon/jess/README.md

 Jess works with path-based rules, which means:
 * you don't need to provide class mappings for your JSon document;
 * you can implement just the rules you really care about;
-* you don't need to provide rules for all the fields in your JSon document (although you can).
+* you don't need to provide rules for all the fields in your JSon document (although you can, if you want).

 Jess relies on play.api.libs.json library.